Eddieolausson1/freetools/content/pages/index.md

       altText: Hero section image
   - type: CardsSection
     title: What is Convertify?
+    subtitle: >-
-    subtitle: Convertify is an online web application that helps you easily
+      Convertify is an online web application that helps you easily convert files.
     items:
       - type: Card
         title: First Item Title